Tate Reeves: Early career

-Political career

 Mississippi state treasurer (2004–2012)

 Reeves sought the post of Mississippi state treasurer in the 2003 election; it was an open seat, as Democratic incumbent Marshall G. Bennett was retiring.
 In the 2003 Republican primary election, Reeves faced former Central District Transportation Commissioner Wayne Burkes of Brandon and State Representative Andrew Ketchings of Natchez.
 In the Republican primary election, Reeves led with 49% of the vote, with Burkes in second place.
 Because no candidate achieved a majority, Reeves and Burkes had a runoff election; Reeves defeated Burkes in the runoff, which had low turnout.

 In the general election, Reeves defeated Democratic nominee Gary Anderson, the state director of finance and administration, 52% to 46%.
 Anderson has substantially more experience than Reeves, but Reeves's campaign raised and spent substantially more money.
 Observers also cited racial prejudice (Anderson is African American) as another factor that may have contributed to Anderson's loss.
 Reeves's father contributed $115,000 to his campaign, about one-fifth of its fundraising total.

 Reeves's election made him the first Republican to hold the position of Mississippi state treasurer, as well as the youngest statewide elected official in the modern history of the state.

 In 2007, Reeves won reelection with about 60% of the vote, defeating Democratic candidate Shawn O'Hara.